 Fortunately being both clear and allowing ambiguity is a powerful approach.
 Here is the definition of complexity I use to allow ambiguity:

-Garnett’s Definition: Complexity arrives when the behavior of the whole is more than and/or different than a sum of the parts — whether to our advantage or disadvantage.
+Garnett’s Definition: Complexity arrives when interactions among parts leads the behavior of the whole to be more than and/or different than a sum of the parts — whether to our advantage, disadvantage, or both.

 Someone recently suggested this was too simplistic.
 I chuckled.
 Companies struggle through their entire existence to come to grips with their unique whole result and how it is delivered.
 So this is no simple statement.
 Rather, statements which allow ambiguity quite often appear simple on the surface but involve incredible depth.
 Thinking of your own company, what is its “whole” result?
 What impact on employees and vendors arrives from your whole result?
 What about communities and society?
 Other commercial partners?
 What parts come together to make the whole?
 How does that come about or work?
 What interactions cause it to happen?
 To what degree can you affect or influence how that comes together?
 The whole result of your company, by the way, is never a part of a mission statement.